JohnyTheCarrot/droops-dispatch/README.md

 ## Commands
 ### login
+Opens Discord's oauth2 window to authorize Dispatch with your account.
 ###### Example
 `DISPATCH >: login`
 ##### Parameters
 None

 ### update
+Uploads the game files to the specified branch.
 ###### Example
 `DISPATCH >: update 532009786162806794`
 ##### Parameters